 There are a lot of products on the market that claim to keep your cat’s teeth healthy even if you can’t brush.
-I found two that really work, and I use them every day: MaxiGuard Oral Cleansing Gel and 1TDC™.
+I found two that really work, and I use them for Allegra every day: MaxiGuard Oral Cleansing Gel and 1TDC™.

 3. Regular veterinary check ups

 The American Association of Feline Practitioners recommends a minimum of annual wellness examinations for all cats in its Feline Life Stage Guidelines.
 Semi-annual wellness exams may be indicated for older cats, and cats with recurring health problems.
 Changes in health status may occur in a short period of time, and by the time cats show symptoms, a disease may already be progressed to a stage where treatment will be more complicated and more expensive.

 4. Enrich your cat’s environment

 At their core, cats are still wild animals, and we can’t expect them to completely give up all their instincts.
 We have to look at our living space from the cat’s point of view and provide an environment that keeps them stimulated.
 When cats’ needs are not met, they will be stressed, and this stress will often lead to behavior issues such as inappropriate elimination, scratching, and aggression toward other cats and even the humans in the household.